Reverend Susan G. Turley, M.Ed., M.Div, BCC, ACPE Supervisor is recognized by Continental Who's Who as a Pinnacle Professional

-PERRYVILLE, Md., Nov.
-23, 2015 /PRNewswire/ -- Reverend Susan G. Turley, M.Ed., M.Div, BCC, ACPE Supervisor is recognized by Continental Who's Who as a Pinnacle Professional in the field of Government Services.
-Susan is the Association for Clinical Pastoral Education, Inc. (ACPE) accredited Clinical Pastoral Education Supervisor (CPE) and VA Board Certified Chaplain with the Department of Veteran Affairs Maryland Healthcare System.
+PERRYVILLE, Md., June 16, 2015 /PRNewswire/ -- Reverend Susan G. Turley, M.Ed., M.Div, BCC, ACPE Supervisor is recognized by Continental Who's Who as a Pinnacle Professional in the field of Government Services.
+Susan is the Association for Clinical Pastoral Education, Inc. (ACPE) Supervisor and Chaplain with the Department of Veteran Affairs Maryland Healthcare System.

-As the CPE Supervisor at VA Perry Point, Chaplain Turley developed and continues to manage Clinical Pastoral Education, which maintains accreditation by the Association for Clinical Pastoral Education, Inc. CPE is a multi-cultural, inter-faith training program in Chaplaincy for those seeking Board Certification in professional Chaplaincy and individuals who require CPE for ordination.
+As the ACPE Supervisor at VA Perry Point, Chaplain Turley developed and continues to manage the Clinical Pastoral Education (CPE) program, which maintains accreditation by the Association for Clinical Pastoral Education, Inc. CPE is a multi-cultural, inter-faith training program in Chaplaincy for those seeking Board Certification in professional Chaplaincy and individuals who require CPE for ordination.
 CPE is also a training program for faith leaders seeking further skills and theory in both chaplaincy and spiritual care.

 With over three decades of service, Susan has developed expertise in the several areas of ministry.
 These include spiritual care to Veterans, their extended families and loved ones.
 She also offers coaching and consultation in professional/career and personal development.
 She has mentored many women throughout their professional/career development.
 Susan has excellent skills and experience as a pastoral care partner in grief and loss, trauma, addiction recovery, end of life care, and spiritual/faith development.
 She has expertise in grant writing, student recruitment and training for those seeking a career in chaplaincy.

 Since the death of her son, Susan has become an active advocate for suicide prevention and education.
-One way Susan is active in suicide prevention is by presenting her documentary, "Broken Hearts Lifted Spirits: Mothers of the Fallen Speak Their Truth."
+One way Susan is active in suicide prevention is by presenting her documentary, "Broken Hearts Lifted Spirits: Mothers of the Fallen Speak Their Truth".
 This film is about mothers who have lost children in the OEF/OIF wars.
 She uses this as an educational and training resource complete with a group facilitator's manual.
-Her film is a resource to teach individuals how to be an effective presence for those who have suffered trauma and loss and to raise awareness about the impact of war on families.
-She has presented Broken Hearts Lifted Spirits at conferences, to faith communities, Gold Star Families and uses it as part of her CPE curriculum.
-She is an effective public speaker and leader in the areas of chaplaincy, bereavement care, addiction and trauma recover and ministry to Veterans.
+Her film is a resource to teach individuals how to be an effective presence for those who have suffered trauma and loss and to raise awareness about the impact of war on families She has presented Broken Hearts Lifted Spirits at conferences, in faith communities, to Gold Star Families and uses it as part of her CPE curriculum.
+She is an effective public speaker and leader in the areas of chaplaincy, bereavement care and ministry to Veterans.

 SOURCE Continental Who's Who